kineticdial/pb/README.md

   be lazy-loaded from any peer providing the SHA1 hash of the object.
 This is so that Lead can adequately host extremely large projects that obviates a full-checkout.

-[1]: Git is well-known to have a bloated, unclear user interface.
+*Git is known to have a bloated, unclear user interface.
 Such problems have attempted to be solved in the past by providing new abstractions over Git.
 Lead aims to replace Git.

 [travis]: https://travis-ci.org/Lead-SCM/pb
 [travis-badge]: https://api.travis-ci.org/Lead-SCM/pb.svg?branch=master